With the evolving requirements of the healthcare industry in Australia, it's no new that the…

 And at the end of this year total cases are:

 Countries, areas or territories with cases

-The COVID-19 pandemic drove economies into a Great Lockdown, which helped in controlling the virus and save lives, yet in addition, set off the most exceedingly terrible downturn since the Great Depression occur globally.
+The COVID-19 pandemic drove economies into a Great Lockdown, which helped in controlling the virus and saving lives, yet in addition, set off the most exceedingly terrible downturn since the Great Depression occurred globally.

-Australia records a terrible economic slump as pandemic ends the golden run.
-The country’s gross domestic product (GDP) shrank by 7% in the three months to end June compared with the previous quarter, coming in worse than analysts’ forecasts.
+Australia records a terrible economic slump as the pandemic ends the golden run.
+The country’s gross domestic product (GDP) shrank by 7% in the three months to the end of June compared with the previous quarter, coming in worse than analysts’ forecasts.

 Covid-19 is the game-changer for Australia’s tech sector

 Australians have consistently been creative, inventing and creating a-list innovations in ventures, for example, such as defense, medicine, and information technology.
 Australians developed wi-fi, Google Maps, the cochlear implant, the black box flight recorder, spray-on skin for treating burn victims, over-the-horizon radar, and the electronic pacemaker.

 The COVID-19 pandemic has unsettled working Australians and disturbed working conditions around the world.
 Technology has become the most important part of industries to grow businesses in the pandemic.

 A New Coronavirus variant is found in the UK at the end of the year.
 According to the European Centre for Disease Prevention and Control (ECDC), the variant has an estimated surge in reproductive number (R) by 0.4 or larger, and estimated transmissibility is up to 70%.
 The World Health Organization (WHO) said that the new variation of Covid-19 infection found in the UK with a higher transmission rate isn’t ‘wild’ yet and could be contained with the assistance of existing measures.

 This is a depressing situation, “fight is not over yet” but we are hoping 2021 will be our year.